youngkaneda/input-log/README.md

 ## How configure buttons.

-For mapping the buttons, I was through some hardcoded ways, on config.properties in resources folder, just write the key name, and for wich button, and each propertie key means the button sprite file name that I used.
+For mapping the buttons, I was through some hardcoded ways, on ``config.properties`` in resources folder, just write the key name, and for wich button; each propertie key means the button sprite file name that I used.
 ```
 ...
 up=VC_SPACE